Joel West’s Blogs

 engent.blogspot.com

-All five blogs are related to my research and consulting interests on innovation and entrepreneurship, and are informed by my research, my personal experience (e.g. reading or hearing other people’s work at conferences), and my ex-journalist’s instincts towards the news of the day.
+All six blogs are related to my research and consulting interests on innovation and entrepreneurship, and are informed by my research, my personal experience (e.g. reading or hearing other people’s work at conferences), and my ex-journalist’s instincts towards the news of the day.

 • San Diego Telecom Industry (March 2007-present): news and commentary about the San Diego telecommunications industry (including Qualcomm and its CDMA technology), as a byproduct of my research for a planned book on the industry.